akashroshanmund/DictionaryAppAkash/README.md

 # DictionaryAppAkash
 DictionaryAppGrammarly

-DictionaryApp is an android app that allows search for the details of an english word.
+DictionaryApp is an android app that allows user to search for the details of an english word.

 Submitted by: **Akash Roshan Mund**

-Time spent: **16** hours spent in total.
+Time spent: **17** hours spent in total.
             Requiretment Analysis : 1 Hour
             Designing Software: 3 Hours
             Coding: 10 Hours